home

 Science & ART

-Welcome to my website, I am Dr Marijke Nita de Boer the director of Seven Seas Marine Consultancy.
 My SCIENCE work involves conducting research on marine fauna (whales, dolphins, seals, turtles and seabirds).
 My work has brought me to exciting regions such as the Arctic, Antarctic and many interesting places in between.

 ART – Marijke Nita Fine Art